 Loudspeakers were used to amplify or create a louder voice, thus the name “voice coil” stuck.
-Voice coil motor uses similar technology to speakers, but it is designed to produce higher forces over larger distances or “strokes”.
-Voice coil motors do not have the commutator but use a position sensor.
+Voice coil motor uses similar technology to speakers, but it is designed to produce higher forces over larger distances or "strokes".
+Voice coil motors do not have a commutator but use a position sensor.
 These motors consist of two separate parts: the magnetic housing and the coil.

 The current running through the coil creates a magnetic field, which interacts with the field established by the permanent magnet.